 Even my posture changes when I switch to Entitlement.

-I straighten my back and attempt the oldest of tricks in intimidation – become big.
-This one is not hard for me as I am already a tall woman with a hefty frame, now that I look at this gesture it makes me smile: How insecure must I be in that situation.
+I straighten my back and attempt the oldest of tricks in intimidation – become big, and seem confident.
+This one is not hard for me as I am already a tall woman with a hefty frame, now that I look at this gesture it makes me smile: How insecure must I be in that situation?
 Why would I ever become that stereotypical entitled lady with their gaze looking down at everyone else and their back so straight it seems like someone stuck a broom in their butt?

 My entitlement is complex, as I may imprint it on other people.
 While I hate authority, if it has been settled and it happens to be my favorite person, I tend to get really glitchy if the chain of command is disturbed.
 I like things to be predictable and under my control for sure.
 Yet I keep rebelling against my chosen commander because obviously, I’m above being told what to do!